aditisingh/Apriori_algo_optim/README.md

 # Apriori_algo_optim
-    Will be using aprior algorithm for mining k+ itemsets
+    Will be using aprior algorithm for mining k+ itemsets, using Trie data structure to improve the time and space efficiency